 “Early on in life I entered the classroom open, engaged, and curious.
 This degree offered courses that challenged me to question what I believed about myself, others, and how I see the world.”

-She recently took that experience with complex mental health issues to North Memorial Medical Center where she is a full-time psychotherapist, serving those with both mental and chemical health challenges.
+Recently, Wright-Martin took that expert training and experience with complex mental health issues to North Memorial Medical Center where she is a full-time psychotherapist, serving those with both mental and chemical health challenges.

 Addressing a Need